 - Offer several versions of your product;

-- Offer different subscription plans;
+- Suggest different subscription plans;

 - Ask about how your MVP solves users’ problems.

 For instance, this was the case for Buffer, which started as a landing page.

 Evaluating the effectiveness of your MVP can be achieved by sending emails to measure user engagement with links or monitoring responses to follow-up emails.
 Within various testing types of minimum viable products, this approach is efficient when you possess a pre-established list of potential prospects.
 When executing an email campaign, it is crucial to meticulously monitor and assess critical metrics, including click rate, open rate, bounce rate, and engagement with redirected links.

 Below is a real-world example of email campaign MVPs by Product Hunt, an American website for sharing and discovering new products.